OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_900.md

 For the final task we will view both Deployment’s Performance Metric Service to view transactions metrics within the Oracle GoldenGate configuration.

 -  Click on the link to the Performance Metric Service for the Atlanta deployment from the ServiceManager page, or connect directly via the browser to http://<hostname>:16004, then click on the EXT1 Extract process, and view the details about it.

 ![](images/900/Lab900_image1004.PNG)

--       explore the different tables for information on replicatoon and database Statistics.
+-  Explore the different tables for information on replication and database Statistics.

 ![](images/900/Lab900_image1005.PNG)